-The Lag Screw option has been gaining popularity, and we all owe many thanks again to brilliant FigJam for sharing his wealth of knowledge.
+The Lag Screw option is gaining popularity, and we all owe many thanks again to brilliant FigJam for sharing his wealth of knowledge.

 Using Lags requires more tools, but you don’t ever swing a hammer or dislocate your shoulder to pry out stakes.
-The Lags are drilled into the playa, all the way to ground level, so you don’t trip or impale yourself on a rusty piece of rebar.
+Lags are drilled all the way into the playa so you don’t trip or impale yourself on a rusty piece of rebar.

 “Lag Bolts”, “Lag Screws”, “Lags”, they all mean the same thing for the sake of this project.

 Galvanized (aka hot dip) is a weatherproof coating that makes the metal more durable, and pricier.
 Zinc-plated is an ok, but inferior, weather coating, and will rust quicker.
-With either version, you should do the trusty vinegar rinse when you get home, and spray them with WD40 before storage.
+With either version, you should do the trusty vinegar rinse and spray with WD40 before storage.
 You are investing in high-end gear and you should take care of it.

 The Lags come in different diameters of the shaft (just like humans!).
 There is a narrower 3/8 inch and thicker 1/2 inch available.
 The 3/8” thickness is fine for most of your basic tents and shade structures.
 For larger structures or complex weighted objects, get the larger 1/2”.